spicetify/marketplace/README.md

 Based on the [reddit Custom App](https://github.com/khanhas/spicetify-cli/wiki/Custom-Apps#reddit)

+## Notes:
+This project is a work-in-progress and is not finished, polished, or guaranteed to work.
+Use at your own risk.

-## Basic functionality:
+## Basic card loading functionality:
+1. `componentDidMount` triggers `newRequest`, which triggers `loadAmount(30)`
+2. `loadAmount` calls `loadPage` in a loop until it has the requested amount of cards or runs out of results
-1. On `index.js:pageLoad()`, calls `getAllExtensions()`, which queries the GitHub API for any repos with the "spicetify-extension" topic.
+3. `loadPage` calls `getRepos(page)` to get the next page of extensions.
+It queries the GitHub API for any repos with the "spicetify-extension" topic.
 We'll likely add our own tag in the future, like "spicetify-marketplace".
-2. The it loops through all the results and runs `fetchExtension()`, which fetches a `manifest.json` file from the repo's root folder.
+4. The it loops through all the results and runs `fetchRepoExtensions()`, which fetches a `manifest.json` file from the repo's root folder.
 If it finds one, we generate a card based on the info.
+* Or if the active tab is "Installed", `loadPage` calls `getInstalledExtensions()` to get the extensions from the localstorage and generate the cards from there.

 ## manifest.json
 In order to show up in the custom app, your repo needs to follow these requirements: